One knife to rule them all? That would be the KA-BAR USMC fighting utility knife. I don’t say that arbitrarily either.

 - Less tip strength( don’t pry or batton the tip)

 Fuller Groove(AKA Blood Groove)

 Most reviewers miss this detail.
 On either side of the KA-BAR’s blade, you’ll see an elongated hollow known as a Fuller.
-Some call it a “blood groove” but the real purpose has nothing to do with bleeding out a wild boar.
+Some call it a “blood groove” but the real purpose has nothing to do with bleeding out wild pigs etc.

 The Fuller serves three main purposes:

 - It stiffens the blade in a similar way that an “I-beam” is more stiff than a regular beam.

 - It makes lightens large blades, although it is negligible in this case.

 - It helps break suction from materials while slicing